-- 1. Unlatch and open the housing door of the sample-draw detector. - 2.
-Guide an eleven-conductor 18 gauge, shielded cable or eleven 18 gauge wires in conduit through one of the conduit hubs at the bottom of the sample-draw housing.
+- 1. Unlatch and open the housing door of the sample draw detector. - 2.
+Guide a nine-conductor 18 gauge, shielded cable or nine 18 gauge wires in conduit through one of the conduit hubs at the bottom of the sample draw housing.
 If necessary, use both hubs to bring the wires in making sure that all the wires for a particular channel go through the same hub. - 3.
-Connect the cable to the sample-draw detector's interconnect terminal strip as shown in Figure 5. - 4.
-Close and latch the housing door of the sample-draw detector.
+Connect the cable to the sample draw detector's interconnect terminal strip as shown in Figure 5. - 4.
+Close and latch the housing door of the sample draw detector.

-CAUTION: Leave the cable shield drain wire insulated and disconnected at the sample-draw detector.
+CAUTION: Leave the cable shield drain wire insulated and disconnected at the sample draw detector.
 You will connect the opposite end of the drain wire at the controller.

-- 5. Route the cable or wires in conduit leading from the sample-draw detector to the to the controller. - 6.
-Connect the cable or wires at the controller to the appropriate channels' detector/transmitter terminal strip as shown in Figure 5.
-Refer to the controller's operator's manual for the controllers detector/transmitter's terminal designations.
-The LEL and oxygen detector channels are direct connect and the CO and H2S channels are 4 20 mA transmitters. - 7.
+- 5. Route the cable or wires in conduit leading from the sample draw detector to the to the controller. - 6.
+Connect the cable or wires at the controller to the appropriate channels' detector/ transmitter terminal strip as shown in Figure 5.
+Refer to the controller operator's manual for the controller's detector/transmitter's terminal designations.
+The LEL and oxygen detector channels are direct connect type and the CO channel is 4 - 20 mA transmitter. - 7.
 Connect the drain wire to an available chassis ground at the controller.

-Figure 5: External (field) Wiring, Sample-Draw Detector
+Figure 5: External (field) Wiring, Sample Draw Detector

-Figure 6: Internal (factory) Wiring, Sample-Draw Detector
+Figure 6: Internal (factory) Wiring, Sample Draw Detector